RABINDU19071998/Dr.-Semmelweis-and-the-discovery-of-handwashing/README.md

 ## Project Tasks

-Meet Dr. Ignaz Semmelweis
+Meet Dr. Ignaz Semmelweis,
-The alarming number of deaths
+The alarming number of deaths,
-Death at the clinics
+Death at the clinics,
-The handwashing begins
+The handwashing begins,
-The effect of handwashing
+The effect of handwashing,
-The effect of handwashing highlighted
+The effect of handwashing highlighted,
-More handwashing, fewer deaths?
+More handwashing, fewer deaths?,
-A Bootstrap analysis of Semmelweis hand washing data The fate of Dr. Semmelweis
+A Bootstrap analysis of Semmelweis hand washing data, The fate of Dr. Semmelweis